Events API

 -H "Authorization: Bearer <access_token>"

-# Get event status
+# Check event status

 curl https://api.dhub.io/api/v1/events/pipeline-abc123 \